The GRE® revised General Test is required by many graduate programs for admission. Here's what to expect from the test.

 In preparing for the GRE, it's important to use official GRE questions for your practice.
 Austin Elite Prep's GRE prep course will also teach you that it's not just about absorbing the knowledge; it's also about pattern recognition, time management, methods for efficient problem-solving, and execution.

 The GRE Verbal Reasoning and Quantitative Reasoning sections are adaptive.
-After you answer the first 20 questions, the computer selects the next 20 questions with a level of difficulty matched to your performance.
+After you answer the first section's questions, the computer selects the next set of questions with a level of difficulty matched to your performance.
 If you did well, the next section is a set of slightly more difficult questions.
 If you did not do well, the next section is slightly easier.
 Your final score is computed from the number of questions that you got right (your raw score), scaled according the difficulty of questions you were given.
-The more questions that you answer correctly, and the harder your final 20 questions are, the higher your GRE score will be.
+The more questions that you answer correctly, and the harder your final questions are, the higher your GRE score will be.

 GRE Verbal Reasoning Section